-- Evaluated how management determined the recoverable amounts, which included the following: - For the discounted cash flow models: - Tested the appropriateness of the models used and the mathematical accuracy of the discounted cash flow models. - Evaluated whether management's assumptions related to cash flow forecasts and annual and expected growth rates were reasonable, considering (i) the current and past performance of the relevant CGUs and investments; (ii) the comparability with external market and industry data; and (iii) whether these assumptions were aligned with evidence obtained in other areas of the audit. - Tested the underlying data used in the discounted cash flow model. - Professionals with specialized skill and knowledge in the field of valuation assisted in evaluating the appropriateness of management's models and testing the reasonableness of the pre-tax discount rates applied by management.
+- Evaluated how management determined the recoverable amounts, which included the following: - For the discounted cash flow models: - Tested the appropriateness of the models used and the mathematical accuracy of the discounted cash flow models. - Evaluated whether management's assumptions related to cash flow forecasts and annual and expected growth rates were reasonable, considering (i) the current and past performance of the relevant CGUs and investments; (ii) the comparability with external market and industry data; and (iii) whether these assumptions were aligned with evidence obtained in other areas of the audit. - Tested the underlying data used in the discounted cash flow model. - Professionals with specialized skill and knowledge in the field of valuation assisted in evaluating the appropriateness of management's models and testing the reasonableness of the pre-tax amounts were determined using discounted cash flow models or market-based valuation models.